regan-karlewicz-finsight/rabbitmq-website/docs/management/index.md

 #### Troubleshoot the issue

-These are the most common reasons this issue ocurrs:
+These are the most common reasons this issue occurs:
-- The browser cannot physyically open a http connection with the OpenId Discovery endpoint.
+- The browser cannot physyically open a http connection with the OpenId Connect Discovery endpoint.
 Copy and paste the url in the error message into the browser and see if you can get a reply.
-- If you cannot get a reply then investigate whether the OpenId Discovery endpoint is running at all and/or whether there is any firewall which blocking the access.
+- If you cannot get a reply then investigate whether the OpenId Connect Discovery endpoint is running at all and/or whether there is any firewall which blocks the access.
 - If you can get a reply then check the browser's console and see if there is an error similar to this one:

   `Access to fetch at 'https://<the_issuer_url>>/.well-known/openid-configuration' from origin